flynnoct/chatgpt-telegram-bot/README.md

 ## 🎉 News

-- **System Role customization** is now supported!
-Users can customize their own Bot's character and tone!
+- **Microsoft Azure TTS** is now supported!
+The Bot can now reply with voice messages!
-- **Update the config.json file through command line** is now supported.
+- **ChatGPT temperature** is now supported!
+The user can set the temperature to customize the creativity of ChatGPT reply.
-- **Logging system** is completed for debug purpose.
+- A better **logging system** is provided for debugging purposes.
-- **Telegram Inline Mode (Beta)** is now supported!
-You can ask @BotFather to enable **both inline mode & inline feedback to 100%** for your Bot and use it in any private chat with a contact and group chat (even without inviting the bot as a member).
+- A well-organized config template is provided.
+Developers should go through the [config doc](./docs/config_file.md) to complete the config file.
+We have temporarily removed the configuration script.

 ## 🐱 Introduction